Xetibo/ReSet-Doc/sections/conclusion.typ

 application, which offers them theoretically unlimited extensibility.
 Hence, the biggest potential is likely to be seen in potential plugins for various use cases.
-Examples include online account management, device configuration (controllers, VR-Headsets, etc.), MIME type configuration, and more.
+Examples include online account management, device configuration (controllers, VR-Headsets, etc.), MIME-type configuration, and more.